Rock 'Em Sock 'Em Robots: Versions

-There have been many variations of the toy, such as a Transformers version, in which the two robots are Optimus Prime and Megatron.
+There have been many variations of the toy, such as the Transformers version, in which the two robots are Optimus Prime and Megatron.

 In 2000, a remake of the classic version was developed by Mattel—at approximately half the size of the original model.
 In addition, an action figure line, a PlayStation game, electronic handhelds, a head-to-head plug and play and bobble head dolls have been recently introduced.
 The PlayStation game was Rock 'Em Sock 'Em Robots Arena, published by Mattel Interactive, and was developed by Paradox Development using their successful game engine from the completed, but cancelled, Thrill Kill video game.
 The video game and action figure lines represented a newer, updated version of the robots, whereas the reissued game and licensed products were all based on the original Red Rocker and Blue Bomber characters.